American Impressionism: Jazz Age decline

 Some American art colonies remained vibrant centers of impressionist art into the 1920s.
-But with the advent of the Aschan School in 1910, the tides of the American art world started change.
+But with the advent of the Ashcan School in 1910, the tides of the American art world started change.
 Impressionism in America further lost its cutting-edge status in 1913 when a historic exhibition of modern art took place at the 69th Regiment Armory building in New York City.
 The “Armory Show”, as it came to be called, heralded a new painting style regarded as more in touch with the increasingly fast-paced and chaotic world, especially with the outbreak of World War I, The Great Depression and World War II.

-Notable American Impressionists
+Notable American impressionists

 Prominent impressionist painters, from the United States include: